Women’s Super League Live on TV, Football today

 LAST FREE GAME

-Arsenal Women - Brighton Women
+Brighton Women - Leicester Women

 LAST PAY-PER-VIEW MATCH

-Liverpool Women - Man City Women
+Tottenham Women - Arsenal Women

-12/10/2025 Women’s Super League por Sky Sports, Sky Sports Premier League
+16/11/2025 Women’s Super League por Sky Sports, Sky Sports+ Plus, Sky Sports Ultra HDR, Sky Sports Premier League

 RANKING BY CHANNELS